NadiaBotha/Task10_Lvl01-LastCapstone/README.md

 - Generate reports
 - Generate statistics
 - Exit

+A python function has been created for each of these options.

 ### Register a new user
 This functionality is only available to the admin user.
 If the user logs in with the admin username and password, and he/she selects the option to register a new user, a username and password is requested for the new user.
 If the username entered does not exist yet, meaning it is not a duplicate, the username and password is written to the user.txt file.
 This user is now able to login to the program.